GroupMeshtacular/GroupMeshtacular.github.io/README.md

 ### Development Workflow
 - Edit HTML, CSS, and JavaScript files directly
 - The website will update when you refresh the browser
-- For server changes, restart the Node.js server
+- For server changes, restart the Node.js server with `node server.js`
+- Test authentication and feedback submission locally

+### Troubleshooting
+- If you see CORS errors, ensure your Firebase project's hosting URL is added to the CORS origins in `server.js`
+- Authentication issues may require enabling Email/Password provider in Firebase Authentication
+- For database errors, check that your Firestore rules allow read/write operations

 ### Deployment
 If you want to deploy your version to Firebase: